Morgantown, WV

 Artist Statement:

-"'Nature makes no aesthetic mistakes,' is a guiding principle of my pinch-formed vessels. though it was not the initial impetus.
+"Nature makes no aesthetic mistakes,' is a guiding principle of my pinch-formed vessels. though it was not the initial impetus.
 I attend to details with nature in mind developing essential transitions in each form."

 *Works pictured do not necessarily reflect what will be available for purchase during the show